access-watch/access-watch-php/README.md

 To properly operate, a cache backend needs to be defined.
 If no cache is set, the library will try to use APC/APCu.

-Check the documentation of the [Bouncer](https://github.com/znarf/bouncer) library for information about caching.
+Check the documentation of the [Bouncer](https://github.com/znarf/bouncer) library for more information about caching.

 ```php
 <?php